3DRX/vaporplay/README.md

 Cloud-game server & client based on Linux and pion webrtc.

+> This project is not production-ready, it's only ment to be used for reasearch and testing purpose.

 ## Environment & Limitations

 The server can only be compiled & run on Linux using X11 and have steam installed, the client runs anywhere at https://piongs-client.3drx.top.